CaringCaribou/caringcaribou/README.md

 ## Features and Architecture
 Caring Caribou is based on a master script `cc.py`, which runs the show.
 This enables an easy drop-in architecture for new modules, which are located in the `/modules` folder.

-The tool also has a `/libs` folder.
-This contains various higher level CAN protocol implementations and useful functions, which can be used by the modules.
+The `/lib` folder contains various higher level CAN protocol implementations and shared functions, meant to be used by modules.

+The `/tests` folder contains automated test suites and `/documentation` stores module documentation files.

 ## List of Modules
 A clean installation of Caring Caribou includes the following modules: